ScottMorse/PyMusician/README.md

 C.rhythm = "3"
 # a quarter note

-C.rhythm['value']
-# returns 128, since a quarter is 128 512th notes long
+C.rhythm.value # 128

 C.rhythm = "3t"
-C.rhythm['value']
-# returns 85.3333.... for the length of a quarter triplet
+C.rhythm.value # returns 85.3333... for the length of a quarter triplet C.rhythm.triplet # True
+C.rhtyhm.dots # 0

 C.rhythm = "3."
-C.rhythm['value']
-# returns 192 for the length of a dotted quarter
+C.rhythm.value # returns 192 for the length of a dotted quarter C.rhythm.dots # 1
+C.rhythm.triplet # True

 ```
 ## **Other Note class properties and methods**